Nellie Tayloe Ross: Early life and education

-Born Nellie Davis Taylor in St. Joseph, Missouri, Ross was the sixth child, and first daughter, of James Wynns Tayloe, a native of Stewart County, Tennessee, and his wife, Elizabeth Blair Green, who owned a plantation on the Missouri River.
-She spent much of her childhood in the Florence and Decatur in northern Alabama's Tennessee Valley.
-In 1884, when Ross was seven years of age, her family moved to Miltonvale in Cloud County in northern Kansas.
+Born Nellie Davis Tayloe in St. Joseph, Missouri, Ross was the sixth child, and first daughter, of James Wynns Tayloe, a native of Stewart County, Tennessee, and his wife, Elizabeth Blair Green, who owned a plantation on the Missouri River.
+She spent much of her childhood in Florence, Alabama, and Decatur, Alabama, in the Tennessee Valley.
+In 1884, when Ross was seven years of age, her family moved to Miltonvale, Kansas.
 This relocation happened after her father's old family home back in St. Joseph burned, and the sheriff was about to foreclose on the property.

 After Ross graduated from Miltonville High School in 1892, her family moved to Omaha, Nebraska.
-During this time, she taught private piano lessons and attended a two year training program for kindergarten teachers that was sponsored by the Omaha city school system.
+During this time, she taught private piano lessons and attended a two-year training program for kindergarten teachers that was sponsored by the Omaha city school system.
 She then taught kindergarten for four years.
 Two of her brothers sent her on a trip to Europe in 1896.

 While on a visit to her relatives in Dover, Tennessee, in 1900, Ross met William Bradford Ross, whom she married on September 11, 1902.
 They had three children (twins James Ambrose and George Taylor, and Alfred Duff).
 William Ross practiced law and planned to live in the American West.
 He moved to Cheyenne and established a law practice, bringing his wife to join him.
 Ross became a leader in Wyoming's Democratic Party served as Laramie County's prosecuting attorney from 1906 to 1907.
 In 1910 he was an unsuccessful candidate for Wyoming's at-large congressional seat, and in 1918 he was an unsuccessful candidate for the Democratic nomination for governor.